libbyschuknight/tid_til/databases/sequel.md

 ### Delete All
-Rails has `.destroy_all`, want to find something similar for Sequel in non-Rails environment
+ActiveRecord has `.destroy_all`, want to find something similar for Sequel in non-Rails environment

 ```ruby
 Models::Person.dataset.delete